bevyengine/rfcs/implementation_details.md

 CancelRemoved<T>
 ```

-With these, we can generate events that only trigger on authoritative changes and events that trigger on predicted changes to be confirmed or cancelled later.
+With these, we can explicitly opt-out of funneling non-predicted components through expensive systems.
+We can also generate events that only trigger on authoritative changes and events that trigger on predicted changes to be confirmed or cancelled later.
 The latter are necessary for handling sounds and particle effects.
 Those shouldn't be duplicated during rollbacks and should be faded out if mispredicted.

-All systems that handle "predictable" interactions (pushing a button, putting an item in your inventory) should run *before* physics.
-Everything in `NetworkFixedUpdate` should run before rendering.
+All systems that handle "predictable" interactions (pushing a button, putting an item in your inventory) should probably run *before* the expensive stuff (physics, path-planning).
+Rendering should come after `NetworkFixedUpdate`.

 Should UI be allowed to reference predicted state or only verified state?